 Preferred Care at Hamilton Nursing & Rehabilitation Center is a nursing home located in Trenton, New Jersey.
 This city has 230,121 people.
 Featuring an overall grade of D, this is a relatively poor facility.
-If you aren't happy with this facility's overall grade, you should be able to find a better option in Trenton.
-The city has at least 10 other nursing homes.
+If you are not happy with this facility's pedestrian overall grade, you may find your options to be limited in Trenton.
+The city has just three other nursing homes.
 This facility's only redeeming quality is its inspection score, which we provide additional information about below.

 Preferred Care at Hamilton Nursing & Rehabilitation Center